Dumitru Cornilescu: Later life

 Following the strong doctrinal differences between Cornilescu and other theologians of the time, and the emergence of the ultra-orthodox and fascist Iron Guard, Cornilescu was advised by Patriarch Miron Cristea to leave Romania for a period, which he did in 1923.
 He moved to Switzerland, settling briefly in Montreux before moving to England for two years.
 Afterwards, he returned to Switzerland, where he married and had a son.
 Then the war and the post-war Communist take over of Romania gave him no incentive to return.
 He lost his Romanian citizenship and became a Swiss national.
 From 1947 to 1953 his brother Prof. George Cornilescu ran the Bible Society offices in Bucharest.
-On 8 February 1971, Dumitru Cornilescu was made a Honorary Life Governor of the British and Foreign Bible Society, in recognition of the translation which he had done for the Bible Society.
+On 8 February 1971, Dumitru Cornilescu was made an Honorary Life Governor of the British and Foreign Bible Society, in recognition of the translation which he had done for the Bible Society.
 He died in Switzerland in 1975, survived by his wife Anne and son, and was buried in Clarens-Montreux Cemetery, where his wife Anne was also buried in 2007.